-The Company has an operating lease for a facility expiring in 2024.
+The Company has operating leases for a facilities expiring in 2024 and 2029.
 The Company will amortize the total lease cost on a straight line basis over the minimum lease term.

 ACCOUNTS RECEIVABLE

 Accounts receivable are stated at an amount the Company expects to collect from outstanding balances.
 The Company's exposure to credit risk is dependent, to a large extent, on the pharmaceutical industry.
 The Company routinely addresses the financial strength of its customers, and, as a consequence, believes that its receivable credit risk is limited.